iamhyunmin/Addressivity-and-Sycophancy/README.md

-# No Matter Who You Are: Addressivity and Sycophancy in Large Language Model
+# No Matter Who You Are: Addressivity and Sycophancy in Large Language Models

 This repo has two main workflows.